svalenti52/Duelling_Idiots/README.md

 Chapter 6.
 When Human Flesh Begins to Fail

+    N people are flipping independent fair coins n times each.
+What is the probability that they all have the same number of heads come up?
+    Calculate for N = 2, 3, 4 and n = 10, 50, 100, 150.
+    The title of the chapter is due to the "overwhelming" amount of number-crunching required to do the problem without a computer.

+    Associated files: sameflips.cpp

 Chapter 7.
 Baseball Again, and Mortal Flesh, Too

+    Given that a baseball has a probability p of winning a single game (a simplifying assumption for sure), what is the probability of winning 81p games after half a season (assuming a 162 game season)?
+The same question applies for winning 162p games for a full season.
+For p = .01, .02, .., 1.0, graph the ratio of 81p / 162p, explaining the unexpected strangeness of the graph.

+    Associated files: bbseason.cpp

 Chapter 8.
 Ball Madness